acairns/radiate/README.md

 ## Todo

-- [ ] Middleware Pipeline for Invoking a Listener
-- [ ] Deal only with FQCN of Listeners to delay instance creation
 - [ ] Bump to >=PHP7, update codebase (return types, typehint, etc.)
 - [ ] Extract examples into example directory
 - [ ] Extract a registry, inject registery into emitter, registry to contain logic around add/get listener